CosmoStat/wf-psf/docs/source/configuration.md

   - `multi_cycle_params.save_all_cycles`
 - Some parameters are specific to physical or polychromatic PSF models.
 - Example training configuration file is provided in the top-level root directory of the repository (`training_config.yaml`).
 Users can copy and adapt this template for their own runs.
-- If any descriptions are unclear, or unexpected behaviour occurs, please open a [Github issue](https://github.com/CosmoStat/wf-psf/issues).
+- If any descriptions are unclear, or unexpected behaviour occurs, please open a [GitHub issue](https://github.com/CosmoStat/wf-psf/issues/new).

 **Note:** The values in the examples shown below correspond to a typical WaveDiff training run.
 Users should adapt parameters such as `model_name`, telescope dimensions, pixel/field coordinates, and SED settings to match their own instrument or dataset.
 All required fields must still be specified.